nurzhanzhanuzak/eventsourcing/docs/topics/persistence.rst

 by extending :class:`~eventsourcing.popo.SQLiteAggregateRecorder`.

-Please note, the :class:`~eventsourcing.sqlite.SQLiteApplicationRecorder` class does not implement the `:func:`~eventsourcing.persistence.ApplicationRecorder.subscribe` method, and so does not support subscribing to application sequences.
+Please note, the :class:`~eventsourcing.sqlite.SQLiteApplicationRecorder` class does not implement the :func:`ApplicationRecorder.subscribe() <eventsourcing.persistence.ApplicationRecorder.subscribe>` method, and so does not support subscribing to application sequences.